 Having multiple ports simultaneously active could lead to unexpected behavior, as mentioned above in About Network Locations.
-You can avoid these issues by ensuring that each location has only a single network port active.
+You can avoid these issues by ensuring that each location has only a single network port designated as active.
 (If you do choose to have multiple ports active, you should be prepared to decide the order in which they should be listed, taking into consideration which port you want associated with the Mac's default IP route.)

 If earlier you specified that this is the only network port that is active in this location, then this is the only port you will need to configure for this location.

 Otherwise you will need to configure each active network port separately.
 Start by selecting one of the active network ports to configure first; when you have completed configuring this port, you will need to come back this step later to configure each additional active port.